How To Shower With A Cast

 Fiberglass Cast

-This type of cast is made from a woven fiberglass material and is covered with a resin that hardens to form a strong, lightweight shell.
-Fiberglass casts are lighter and stronger than plaster casts and can be molded to fit the body more comfortably.
+This type of cast is made from woven fibreglass material and is covered with a resin that hardens to form a strong, lightweight shell.
+Fibreglass casts are lighter and stronger than plaster casts and can be moulded to fit the body more comfortably.

 Synthetic Cast